How to pay off debt and become debt free and shift your money mindset

 It wasn’t until I began to deal with those mindsets and my beliefs about money that I was able to finally get a handle on my finances and get myself out of debt.
 I had to do a lot of forgiveness work both for others and myself.
 I had to learn to have more of an abundance mindset and trust that God would provide.
 I had to become a better steward with my money and be more grateful.

 My life and my finances are completely different today than they were even just a few years ago.
 It is due to the steps I took to change my mindset about money, to face my debt, to become more grateful, to be more responsible and finally get in control of my money so it didn’t control me.
-Not only am I almost completely debt free now ((I have a small amount of student loan debt still remaining that I will have paid off by end of 2017), my credit score has improved from 515 to 830 and continues to rise each month!
+Not only am I almost completely debt free now ((I have a small amount of student loan debt still remaining & have some medical debt I’m working on paying off ), my credit score has improved from 515 to 830 and continues to rise each month!
 (Anything 800-900 is considered excellent!)

 In this post I want to share what I did and how I shifted my mindset and my actions around money to become debt free.
 I hope these steps and tips will help you.